vinitkumar/googlecl/README.md

 ## Credits

-It was developed by Mr.Tom H. Miller from Google and was hosted [here](https://code.google.com/p/googlecl/).
+It was originally written by [Tom H. Miller](https://github.com/TomMiller) from Google and was hosted [here](https://code.google.com/p/googlecl/).

 This is a github fork of the project.